lkodinsson/MARS/Basic/PHB.md

 **Action Speed:** Free

 You become prone.
 Ranged attacks against prone characters are made with disadvantage, but melee attacks are made with advantage.
+While prone your movement speed is halved.

 #### Evade

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Roll your evasion to defend against an attack instead of using your deflection.
 If the incoming attack grazes against your evasion roll, it is considered a failure instead.
-After you evade, you may move a distance up to half your speed or drop prone.
+After you evade, you may move up to 1m or drop prone.

 #### Interact